State-of-the-art Embeddings with Video-free Segmentation of the Source VoxCeleb Data: Introduction

 \section{Introduction}

 Extracting speaker embeddings from audio has multiple uses in various speech tasks such as speaker verification, diarization, separation, speech enhancement, voice conversion, multi-speaker automatic speech recognition (ASR), etc. Speaker embedding is a low-dimensional vector that characterizes a person's voice attributes and is extracted from an audio sample typically via large neural networks such as ResNet or TDNN \cite{snyder2018Xvectors,ecapa-tdnn,chung2018voxceleb2}.
-More recently, with the advent of self-supervised learning (SSL), the research community also employs transformer-based models such as WavLM, HuBERT, or Wav2Vec2\cite{WavLm,hubert,Wav2Vec2} that are either simply used as feature extractors for the mentioned CNN models or combined with a lighter speaker classification backend\cite{mhfa} which allows fast convergence.
-All of these architectures are typically trained in a supervised way, with a training set consisting of several thousands of speakers and multiple recordings containing only the speech of a speaker corresponding to the label.
+More recently, with the emergence of self-supervised learning (SSL), the research community has also adopted transformer-based models such as WavLM, HuBERT, or Wav2Vec 2.0\cite{WavLm,hubert,Wav2Vec2} that are either simply used as feature extractors for the mentioned CNN models or combined with a lighter speaker classification backend\cite{mhfa} which allows fast convergence.
+All of these architectures are typically trained in a supervised way, with training data comprising several thousand speakers, each represented by multiple recordings that contain only their speech.

 Creating human-labeled datasets beyond the purpose of the evaluation is prohibitively costly, and the research field has practically moved towards harvesting the data found online while leveraging multiple speech and image-processing technologies to segment it into training samples.
 One such dataset is VoxCeleb \cite{nagrani17_interspeech, chung18b_interspeech}, which comprises over 2,000 hours of speech recordings from approximately 7,000 celebrities.
-Interviews with them are sourced by querying YouTube, selecting audio that overlaps with the celebrity speaking, using SyncNet for audio-visual synchronization and a ResNet50 for face recognition.
-By design, this pipeline is not only dependent on processing video, but it also discards a lot of parts when the corresponding face does not appear clearly in the image.
+The speaker interviews are sourced by querying YouTube, selecting audio segments that overlap with the celebrity speaking, using SyncNet for audio-visual synchronization and a ResNet50 for face recognition.
+By design, this pipeline depends heavily on visual information and excludes any audio segments where the speaker’s face is unclear or outside the frame, resulting in the loss of a substantial amount of data.